 Stem cells are elective, rather than “experimental”, treatments.

-More correctly, stem cell therapy is categorized as elective, not experimental, meaning you can elect to have this treatment much like electing to have some form of cosmetic surgery.
+More correctly, Cellular Treatment is categorized as elective, not experimental, meaning you can elect to have this treatment much like electing to have some form of cosmetic surgery.

 In my office we use approved stem cell therapies from the FDA- We have an FDA-approved device for preparation of the stem cells.
 This is not an experimental device, it is an FDA-approved device for the purpose of separating stem cells from the bone marrow.